Grey Wolves (organization): Azerbaijan

 During the First Nagorno-Karabakh War (1988–94), Grey Wolves members fought on the Azerbaijani side against Armenians, but many reportedly returned to Turkey in late 1992.
 Around 200 members of the Grey Wolves were still in the conflict zone in September 1994 to train Azerbaijani units.

-In 1993, Azerbaijani Interior Minister Isgandar Hamidov established the National Democratic Party, which was known as Boz Qurd ("Grey Wolves").
+In 1993, Azerbaijani Interior Minister Isgandar Hamidov established the Azerbaijan National Democrat Party (AzMDEP), which was known as Boz Qurd ("Grey Wolves").
 According to Russian political scientist Stanislav Cherniavsky, the Azerbaijani Grey Wolves grew out of the nationalist Popular Front in 1992 and "considered itself a branch of the Turkish Grey Wolves."
 It was registered by the Justice Ministry in 1994.
 In interviews in 1992–93, Hamidov said there was no organisational link with the Turkish organization, stating that the "Grey Wolves of Azerbaijan are not subordinate to the Turkish group".

 In March 1995, a coup d'état attempt against President Heydar Aliyev was staged in Baku by paramilitary police chief Rovshan Javadov, Turkish far-right organizations (including the Grey Wolves), and the Azerbaijani opposition.
 According to Thomas de Waal, the "shadowy backers of this uprising were never identified but appear to have included rogue elements of the Turkish security establishment and members of the 'Gray Wolves' Bozkurt movement."
 After the coup attempt, Hamidov was jailed, while the Azerbaijani Supreme Court formally abolished the National Democratic Party due to its links to the Turkish Grey Wolves, which it considered to be a terrorist organization.
 In 2004, Hamidov was freed in an amnesty granted by President Ilham Aliyev.
 In 2008, Hamidov retired from politics and as president of the party, which had been inactive since.
 After 2007, the Grey Wolves reportedly used to not operate in Azerbaijan for some time.
-In the blockades of the Lachin corridor of December 2022 the presence of Grey Wolves was made apparent by their repeated salutations.